Herman-Adu/strapi-next-monorepo-v2/COMPONENT_DEVELOPMENT_GUIDE.md

 ## 🐛 Troubleshooting

+### Issue: Component Shows in Strapi but Data Doesn't Appear on Frontend

+**Symptoms**: Component saves in Strapi admin, but shows empty or missing data on the website

+**Solutions**:

+1. ⚠️ **Most Common Issue**: Component not added to API populate middleware

+   - Open `apps/strapi/src/documentMiddlewares/page.ts`
+   - Find the `pagePopulateObject` constant
+   - Add your component's populate configuration inside `content: { on: { ... } }`
+   - Example for components with repeatable fields:
+     ```typescript
+     "sections.your-section": {
+       populate: { yourFieldName: true },
+     },
+     ```
+   - For components with media:
+     ```typescript
+     "sections.your-section": {
+       populate: {
+         yourFieldName: { populate: { media: true } }
+       },
+     },
+     ```
+   - Save the file and Strapi will auto-reload
+   - Hard refresh your browser (Ctrl+Shift+R)

+2. Check browser console for errors (F12 → Console tab)
+3. Verify component is registered in `page-builder/index.tsx`
+4. Check API response in Network tab to see if data is present
+5. Ensure page is published (not just saved as draft)

 ### Issue: Component Not Showing in Strapi

-**Symptoms**: New component doesn't appear in component picker
+**Symptoms**: New component doesn't appear in component picker when editing pages

 **Solutions**:

+1. ⚠️ **Most Common Issue**: Component not added to Page dynamic zone

+   - Open `apps/strapi/src/api/page/content-types/page/schema.json`
+   - Find the `content` attribute
+   - Add your component UID to the `components` array
+   - Example: `"sections.your-section"`
+   - Save the file and Strapi will auto-reload
+   - Refresh your browser

-1. Check JSON syntax in schema file
+2. Check JSON syntax in schema file
-2. Restart Strapi dev server
+3. Restart Strapi dev server
-3. Check Strapi console for errors
+4. Check Strapi console for errors
-4. Verify `collectionName` is unique
+5. Verify `collectionName` is unique

 ### Issue: TypeScript Errors in Frontend